July 17, 2054. Friday. 9:30 am.

 “Someone got to the Alive gear first before it could be uploaded.
 Without the permission of the player, it can not be uploaded.
 The majority of them were wiped clean by a virus.
 This could spell trouble for the higher-ups.”

 “It seems you got a message from Demon Fox.”

 “Demon Fox?
 Demon Fox!
 Quickly pull that message up!”
 Kiyro sat bolt upright.

 The message appeared in front of him.

 It’s been a long time.
 Has it been over three years?
-Times sure does fly.
-I have a client that has a specific mission that needs to be completed.
+Times sure do fly.
+I have a client with a specific mission that needs to be completed.
 It is a Rank B class and in your area.
 For someone like you, it shouldn’t be too difficult.
-The payment is $250 now and the other $350 will be hand-delivered to you at a certain place.
-Send me a recording to this email.
-Once you accept this mission the money will be deposited in the usual safe box that we have established in the next hour.
+The payment is $250 now, and the other $350 will be hand-delivered to you at a certain place.
+Send me a recording of this email.
+Once you accept this mission, the money will be deposited in the usual safe box that we have established in the next hour.
 Depending on your success, I’ll possibly have more coming your way this week and more in the future.

-I know you are able to complete this perfectly like how you always do.
-I’m hoping either you or your brother will be able to complete this mission.
+I know you can complete this perfectly, like how you always do.
+So I’m hoping you or your brother can complete this mission.

 “Demon Fox?”
 Sylph asked.
 He stretched his neck to read the rest of the message.

 “My superior from Danketsu Ryu.
 He doesn’t usually give out missions to people who have temporarily left the group.
 This must be important if he sent this message.
 I’m assuming there is a high chance that I would be meeting my brother.
 He should’ve gotten the same message a moment ago as well.”
 Kiyro replied in excitement.